A volunteer program in Singapore builds a digital bridge for older citizens amid COVID-19 isolation.

 Ensuring senior citizens are connected is vital.
-Singapore is one of the fastest ageing societies in the world.
-About 560,000 people aged 65 and over make up about one fifth of the total population, according to statistics from 2019.
+Singapore is one of the fastest aging societies in the world.
+About 560,000 people aged 65 and over make up about one-fifth of the total population, according to statistics from 2019.

 Offering seniors a helping hand

 To bridge this technology gap, Singapore’s Infocomm Media Development Authority (IMDA) and its corporate partners Microsoft, Cognizant, and Grab, have launched Virtual Digital Clinics as part of its digital inclusion efforts.
 It is a program that helps seniors to get advice from volunteers and to access essential digital services from home.

 Registering is easy: All a participant needs is an email address to register through the IMDA portal powered by Microsoft Bookings, as well as an internet-enabled device installed with the Microsoft Teams app.

 Around 63% of seniors who are participating say installing, learning about, and using Teams was a simple process for them.
 It has also proved effective as real-time personal interaction is crucial to the clinics’ project’s success.

 Participants can ask questions and get answers from advisers – known as “Volunteer Digital Doctors” – who are skills-based employee volunteers of the program’s corporate sponsors.
 Maimunah Sood has only good things to say about her Volunteer Digital Doctor.
 “The person who was attached to me was very patient and friendly, which made the session an enjoyable moment.”

 Another participant, Sally Ang, shared a similar sentiment, “The volunteers are excellent, very clear in guiding and easy to understand.”